Solar credits: STC pricing

-Energy Output
+Energy output

-The Small-scale Renewable Energy Scheme (SRES), updated in April 2022, revises standards for solar business operations and small-scale technology certificate (STC) claims.
-It incentivizes renewable energy installations, granting one STC per megawatt hour of energy generated.
+The Small-scale Renewable Energy Scheme (SRES) incentivizes renewable energy installations by granting STCs based on the expected energy output of a system.
 System owners can sell STCs themselves or via agents, while electricity retailers are obligated to annually surrender STCs as per the small-scale technology percentage.
-This scheme, promoting renewable energy use, is set to run until 2030.
+The SRES is legislated to end on 31 December 2030, after which no new STCs can be created.